Celebrating Spring Festivals in the High Country

 The Parkway remains an icon of American heritage and culture both regionally and nationally, providing people a way to connect with nature while building connections among themselves and nature.
 Witnessing local cultural performances at App State or other venues as well as music concerts is part of visiting the High Country; other ways are shopping at locally owned shops/restaurants/tasting rooms/breweries/wineries and distilleries or spending time in tasting rooms at area breweries/wineries/distilleries are great ways of getting acquainted with our region!

-READ High Country's Horse-Drawn Carriage Rides
+READ High Country's Goldfields Heritage

 2. Waterfalls